Bank of Nova Scotia Building, Toronto: Acquisition of the property

 The property the bank purchased comprised two main buildings: the William Cawthra House on the corner, and the Canada Life Building to its east.
 The Cawthra House had been built in 1852 and was designed either by Joseph Sheard or his partner William Irving.
 The Cawthras occupied the house until 1885.
 It was owned subsequently by the Molsons Bank (1885–1907), Sterling Bank (1907–1925), and Canada Life (1925–1929).
 Historian William Dendy said it was "without doubt the finest and most elegant town house built in Toronto."
 The Canada Life Building had been built in 1887 and was designed by Richard Alfred Waite.

-The northeast corner of King and Bay in 1926.
-The William Cawthra House is on the corner, and the Canada Life Building stands to its right.
+In 1913, Darling and Pearson designed an office building "for an insurance company" to built on the site of the Cawthra House.
+Presumably, the building was designed for Canada Life.

 After the purchase by the bank, there was significant consternation in the city over the fate of the Cawthra House.
 At the time of the sale in February 1930, proposals arose immediately to save the house and move it to a new location.
 In 1931, the Cawthra family, led by descendant Anthony Adamson, offered to finance the move of the house provided the city find a suitable site for it.
 Another proposal came from the Toronto chapter of the Ontario Association of Architects, which suggested the Toronto Public Library use the house as a branch.
 However, this proposal was rejected by chief librarian George Locke, who believed the building was unsuitable for that purpose.
 When the project ground to a halt later in 1931, the need to save the house was postponed.
 However, when the project picked back up in 1946, ideas of how to save the house began to circulate again.
 One was to relocate it to the property of the Art Gallery of Toronto, however, the gallery required someone else to pay for the move.
 Ultimately, no plans were successful to save the house.
 Dendy wrote, "the story of its destruction remains an object lesson in the need for strong, properly funded, architectural preservation legislation in Toronto."